anthony-shaw/git-novice-gitlab/07-gitlab.md

-Once the nickname `origin` is set up, this command will push the changes from our local repository to the repository on GitHub:
+Once the nickname `origin` is set up, this command will push the changes from our local repository to the repository on GitLab:

 ~~~ {.bash}
 $ git push origin master